-It is a static type warning if S does not have a method or getter named m.
-If i is a getter invocation, the static type of i is the declared return type of S.m, if S.m exists and dynamic otherwise.
-If i is a closurization, its static type is as described in section 16.18.1.
+It is a static type warning if S does not have an accessible instance method or getter named m.

+The static type of i is:

+- The declared return type of S.m, if S has an accessible instance getter named m. - The static type of function S.m if S has an accessible instance method named m. - The type dynamic otherwise.

-16.18.1 Closurization
+16.18.3 General Closurization